gboeing/ppd534/syllabus/readme.md

 # Assignments and Evaluation

 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
 Therefore, expect an average of 8 hours of out-of-class work each week.
-The balance will vary from week to week, but this will comprise a mix of individual reading, individual writing assignments, and group assignments.
-Each assignment is assigned in the module listed in the schedule below and is due the following Wednesday by 23:59.
+The balance will vary from week to week, but will comprise a mix of individual reading, individual writing assignments, and group data/code assignments.
+Assignments must be submitted via Blackboard by 23:59 on their due date.
+See the schedule below.

 Active participation is expected (and graded) in the classroom.
 Most weeks, the instructor will provide a set of in-class prompts derived from the assigned readings.
-The groups will have 30 minutes in-class to prepare a 10 minute presentation to answer those prompts, then present it.
+Groups will have 30 minutes in-class to prepare a 10 minute presentation to answer those prompts, then present it.
 Every group member is expected to speak, at least briefly, as part of these exercises.

 Final grades will be assigned according to the following, for a total of 1000 points: